duckduckgo/duckduckgo-help-pages/_docs/privacy/anonymous-localized-results.md

 <img alt="screenshot of browser location prompt" src="{{ site.baseurl }}/images/6631305e26ef2563263b3eb1c83b2a9e.png" />
 <p>
-    If you allow DuckDuckGo to use this information, your browser’s more accurate location will be shared with us with your search request, leading to search results with more location accuracy.
-In terms of using DuckDuckGo, this process is just as anonymous as the GEO::IP lookup because we similarly never store this personal information in our server logs, in accordance with our strict privacy policy.
+    When you allow DuckDuckGo to use this information, the location returned by the browser is stored locally on your device and is never sent to our servers.
+The  next time you perform a search on DuckDuckGo.com like "restaurants near me," code that runs locally in your browser hides your actual location from DuckDuckGo and sends us a random location nearby instead.
+This is all we need to get you better nearby results.
+The outcome is that DuckDuckGo never sees your actual location.
 </p>

 <p>